Kristen Doute Accuses Lala Kent Of Faking SUR Altercation Story, Peter Madrigal Says It Didn’t Happen

 Did Kristen Doute and Lala Kent actually get into a heated confrontation at Lisa Vanderpump’s SUR on Tuesday night, with Kristen as the instigator and pursuer and Lala as the victim?
-According to Peter Madrigal, who works as a manager at SUR, shows up on Vanderpump Rules with Kristen and Lala from time to time, and was included in the story as someone who was involved in the altercation that night, it didn’t happen.
-Kristen has also spoken out about the story, claiming that it is not only false but was purposefully put out there to harm her.
+According to Peter Madrigal, who works as a manager at SUR and shows up on Vanderpump Rules with Kristen and Lala from time to time, and was included in the story as someone who was involved in the altercation that night, it didn’t happen.

+Kristen has also spoken out about the story, claiming that it is not only false, but was purposefully put out there to harm her.
 Not only that, Kristen accused Lala of being the one to give the media the false story, all just to promote her own singing career.

-On Wednesday evening, Peter tweeted that the story as reported by Page Six and repeated by Mail Online is false.
+On Wednesday evening, Peter tweeted that the story, as reported by Page Six and repeated by Mail Online, is false.
 Peter unequivocally stated that what was claimed to have happened at SUR didn’t happen at all.

 The story that popped up in the last 48hrs is categorically false.
 What is claimed didn't happen at Sur @MailOnline @PageSix #pumprules